-It’s wise to keep your medicine cabinet stocked with bandages because accidents can happen when you least expect them to.
+It’s wise to keep your cabinets stocked with bandages because accidents can happen when you least expect them to.
 Sometimes, cuts and blisters can occur simply while breaking in a new pair of sneakers, pumps or sandals.
-To help protect your wounds and allow them to heal faster, we rounded up some of the best adhesive bandages you can buy from brands like Band-Aid, Nexcare and more.
+To help protect your wounds and allow them to heal faster, we rounded up some of the best adhesive bandages you can buy from brands you trust to keep you safe.
 They’re designed to effectively stick on skin and offer breathable coverage for hours.

 1. Band-Aid Brand Adhesive Variety Pack